mauricioszabo/matchbox/README.md

   (m/matches [[?a 10] & _]) "will match, because it treats all colls the same")
 ```

 * `satisfies` wraps a predicate (like `odd?`, `even`, etc) in a try-catch, so that they will not throw exceptions if called with wrong arguments.
-Furthermore, it allows another parameter that will try to unify with the predicate's result.
+Furthermore, it allows another parameter that will try to unify with the predicate's result. `satisfies` does not accept inner matches - so, something like `(satisfies to-int odd?)` will not work.
 ```clojure
 (m/match "10"
   (m/satisfies even?) "will not match - it's not a number"